-Mental health expert Altha J. Stewart, M.D., president of the American Psychiatric Association, will be the keynote speaker for the Dr. Reaner and Mr. Henry Shannon Lectureship in Minority Health on Feb.
-22 at the School of Medicine.
+The environment children are brought up in plays a large part in their eventual mental and physical well-being as they get older.
+Mental health expert Altha J. Stewart, M.D., president of the American Psychiatric Association, drove home that fact as she gave the annual Dr. Reaner and Mr. Henry Shannon Lecture in Minority Health on Feb.
+22 at the UMKC School of Medicine.

 Stewart has spent decades as chief executive officer and executive director of large public mental health systems in Pennsylvania, New York and Michigan.
 She currently serves at the University of Tennessee Health Science Center as associate professor and chief of social and community psychiatry.
 She is also director of the school’s Center for Health in Justice Involved Youth.